Punktum-dk/epp-service-specification/README.md

 <a name="implementation-extensions"></a>
 # Implementation Extensions

 The EPP service implemented by DK Hostmaster holds several extensions, these are documented where appropriate for the specific commands etc. This section serves to give an overview of the extensions as a whole.

+Please refer to the [dkhm-2.0][XSD Files] for implementation details.

 Here follows a listed, the extensions are described separately and in detail below.